frederic-perez/AmE-dictionary/data/dictionary.md

 __sedative__ _n_ _Not the strongest sedative._
 __sediment__ _n_
 __sedition__ _n_ :three: Sedition is the illegal act of inciting people to resist or rebel against the government in power.
 It's what the southern states did at the start of the Civil War.
+__seditious__ _adj_ In opposition to a civil authority or government. _Syn_ insurgent, subversive _In an attempt to discourage rebellion, the dictator announced that anyone found in possession of seditious literature would be executed._
 __sedulous__ _adj_ :two::hammer: _Syn_ busy
 __see eye to eye__ _idiom_ :two: To concur, agree.
 __see red__ _idiom_ :two: To become very angry.